 In order to capitalize on this valuable consumer segment, there are several strategies food manufacturers and restaurants can use to win over foodies everywhere:

 - Go gourmet.
-According to the Packaged Facts report above, foodies are much more interested in gourmet foods than the average consumer.
-In fact, more than half of foodies like to eat gourmet food whenever they can, as opposed to less than a quarter of average adults.
+Consumers are much more interested in gourmet and specialty foods.
+In fact, 65% of consumers purchase specialty foods and the segment is expected to take up a 19% share of the total market by 2022.
 Make your products more gourmet by using and highlighting more high-quality, natural, and specialty ingredients.

 - Don’t just target Millennials!
-Though Millennials might make up the majority of the foodie segment, accounting for 36% of all “Trendsetter Foodies,” older generations aren’t far behind with Boomers representing a healthy 32%.
+Though Millennials might make up the majority of the foodie segment, older generations aren’t far behind with Boomers representing a close second.

 - Go green.
 With today’s consumers being more health-conscious about the things they eat, even non-foodies are more interested in trying the latest health food trends.
 By using more natural ingredients in your foods, you’ll win over both foodies and everyday, health-conscious consumers.